Table of Contents

 We also advise diversification within an asset class or sector.
 For example, if you invest in P2P lending, you can distribute your investments across as many SMEs and industries as possible in case of a default.

 Invest for the long term

 We believe that a long-term horizon is a necessary ingredient for investment portfolio success.
 Investing is a marathon, not a sprint.
 Don’t get carried away with the ebb and flow of the market, and stay patiently invested.
 Also keep in mind that past performances are no guarantee of the future, and individual situations may vary.

 Over time, your investments may fall out of sync with the original asset allocation.
-You may also want to restructure investment allocation.
-Re-assess your portfolio every six months or annually.
-Try not to tinker with your investment portfolio at short intervals of time – it’s also important to give time to investments.
+You may want to restructure or re-assess your portfolio allocation regularly.
+Try not to tinker with your investment portfolio at short intervals of time – it’s important to give time to investments.